weeklyhack/1-ph/README.md

-# PH: Add some chemistry to your git push.
+# Ph: Add some chemistry to your git push.
+A simple way to reduce keystrokes and make git push faster.

 Every day, I push code with git at least 50 times.
 Usually, I run something like `git push origin master`, a full 22 characters.
 There had to be a more